-Technical papers submitted for NDSS should be written in English.
-Papers must not exceed 13 pages, excluding references and appendices.
+Technical papers submitted for NDSS must not exceed 13 pages, excluding references or appendices and must be written in English.
 Papers must be formatted for US letter size (not A4) paper in a two-column layout, with columns no more than 9.25 in. high and 3.5 in. wide.
 The text must be in Times font, 10-point or larger, with 11-point or larger line spacing.
 Authors must use the NDSS templates.
-The NDSS 2022 templates are not available yet.
-To get started, however, you can use the NDSS 2021 templates available at https://www.ndss-symposium.org/ndss2021/templates/ as the NDSS 2022 ones will be very similar.
-The NDSS 2022 templates will be finalized in time to produce the final camera ready versions of accepted papers.
+The NDSS 2023 templates are available at https://www.ndss-symposium.org/ndss2023-templates/.
 Submissions must be in Portable Document Format (.pdf).
 Authors should pay special attention to unusual fonts, images, and figures that might create problems for reviewers.
 Documents should render correctly in Adobe Reader when printed in black and white.

 Double and Concurrent Submissions

 Technical papers must not substantially overlap with papers that have been published or that are simultaneously submitted to a journal or a conference/workshop with proceedings.
 Double-submission will result in immediate rejection.
 The Program Committee may share information with other conference chairs and journal editors so as to detect such cases.